 Can cats taste sweet?

-Cats can’t taste sweet as they lack the necessary sweet receptor necessary to detect sweet, which is referred to as sweet blindness.
+Cats can’t taste sweet as they lack the necessary sweet receptor, which is referred to as sweet blindness.
 The sense of taste is perceived via the tastebuds which are located on the tongue.
 Tastebuds contain receptor cells, which have taste receptors in their membrane.
-When the cat eats, molecules in the food interact with saliva and bind to the taste receptors of the right shape and convey this information along taste neurons to the brain.
+When the cat eats, molecules in the food interact with saliva and bind to the taste receptors of the right shape and convey this information along with taste neurons to the brain.

 The sweet receptors are generated by two genes known as Tas1r2 and Tas1r3.
 Researchers at Monell Chemical Senses Center in collaboration with the Waltham Centre for Pet Nutrition, UK found a microdeletion of a DNA sequence on the Tas1r2 gene, resulting in a frameshift that affects how the gene is read, rendering it a pseudogene (nonfunctional segments of DNA that resemble functional genes) unable to make a working protein.
 Therefore, while Tas1r3 is still functional Tas1r2 is not, and a functional sweet receptor cannot form.
 Without a working sweet receptor, the cat cannot taste sweet.
 Domestic cats are not the only felines affected, this pseudogene affects large cats as well as sea lions, harbour seals, fur seals, Asian otters, dolphins, whales, spotted hyenas, fossa and banded linsang (cat-like animals).
 The Tas1r2 mutations were different across the carnivores who lack sweet receptors, which suggests that they occurred independently of one another.
 This phenomenon is known as convergent evolution.

 Humans and omnivores who consume a varied diet of meat and plants have five taste receptors: